AndreiSoroka/chat-app-react-node/doc/DEVELPMENT_LOG.md

 Funny, it's a Nodejs task, but the frontend work is twice as much 😅 I made a plan for myself, and it looks exactly like this.

+## 4. Migrate to MVC

+Because project is small, I've chosen to implement the MVC architecture pattern.

+Additionally, I added

+- ./core - code for start application
+- ./libs - collection of utilities, organized into directories in a DDD-like fashion

+For simplicity, I decided to omit certain entities, such as Middlewares, Services, and etc., distributing them among the existing ones

+I decided to skip the tests for now, as I'm not sure if I'll have enough time to write them.